 Additionally, to support students, teachers, and communities, Dr. Vaughn developed the Guided Reading Library.
 The Guided Reading Library is a free, digital collection of published books created by practicing classroom teachers and undergraduate and graduate students at Washington State University and the University of Idaho.
 This library is part of a greater initiative of building literacy opportunities in the community for students, teachers, and families developed by Dr. Vaughn titled, the Literacy Outreach Learning Initiative, funded by the Eleanora, Orrin, and Jim Webb Endowed Fund for Community Engagement Faculty Award.
 The Guided Reading Library supports teachers, parents, and community members in reading with and to their children.
 The goal of this project is to support literacy across the Pacific Northwest which has a high percentage of rural and high poverty districts that lack financial resources to purchase leveled reading books.
 Currently, she is working with several teachers who are using the curriculum to have their elementary students publish books and submit to the Guided Reading Library.

 Dr. Vaughn’s research focuses on adaptive teaching, visioning, and issues of agency.
-She has published research studies on these topics in leading literacy journals such as, Review of Educational Research, Phi Delta Kappan, Action in Teacher Education, Children’s Literature in Education, Literacy Research and Instruction, Language Arts Journal, Reading Psychology, Educational Review, Curriculum Studies, The Reading Teacher, and Journal of Early Childhood Literacy.
-Other peer reviewed journals focused on national issues in education where she has published include: Theory Into Practice (editor of themed issue on student agency), 2020, Theory Into Practice (editor of themed issue on adaptive teaching), 2016, The New Educator, and the Alberta Journal of Educational Research.
+She has published research studies on these topics in leading literacy journals such as, Phi Delta Kappan, Review of Educational Research, Action in Teacher Education, Children’s Literature in Education, Literacy Research and Instruction, Language Arts Journal, Reading Psychology, Educational Review, Curriculum Studies, The Reading Teacher, and Journal of Early Childhood Literacy.
+Other peer reviewed journals focused on national issues in education where she has published include: Theory Into Practice (guest editor of themed issue on student agency), 2020, Theory Into Practice (guest editor of themed issue on adaptive teaching), 2016, The New Educator, and the Alberta Journal of Educational Research.
 She has presented over 35 papers at national conferences.
-She has served the community in the following capacity: developed and conducted professional development with three school districts since her tenure as a literacy faculty.
+She has served the community in the following capacity: developed and conducted professional development with several school districts in the Pacific Northwest since her tenure as a literacy faculty.
 She actively serves national organizations in the capacity of proposal reviewers, AERA, LRA, as well as serving on the editorial staff as a reviewer for the following journals: The Reading Teacher, Journal of Literacy Research, Journal of School Connections, Action in Teacher Education, Journal of Teacher Education, Reading Research Quarterly, Reading and Writing Quarterly, Reading Psychology, and Symbolic Interaction.

 To read examples of her research, please visit and follow her research page on Researchgate.